Nrechati/42sh-UNIX-Shell/README.md

 ![power supply full model](./Ressources/Prompt.png)

->Note : Program was built on MacOS Mojave and I know there is some workaround to do to compile on Linux as well (mostly for syscalls)
+>**Note**: Program was built on macOS Mojave and I know there is some workaround to do to compile on Linux as well (mostly for syscalls)

 ## Ressources

-As the project stipulate that the shell has to be based on a **Official POSIX Shell**, we chose **bash --posix** for our own.
-The project also says that this reference is a starting point and that some features or behaviors can differs from it as long as it is an implementation or architectural choice and not just for convevience.
+As the project stipulates that the shell has to be based on an **Official POSIX Shell**, we chose **bash --posix** for our own.
+The project also says that this reference is a starting point and that some features or behaviors can differ from it as long as it is an implementation or architectural choice and not just for convenience.

 For **POSIX standards**, we mostly relied on :
 - [Unix.com](https://www.unix.com/)